Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 In light of the student's experience in last year's attempt in setting up a squeezed fruit stand, young entrepreneurs have raised the idea to operate a pancake stand called HaManhil Pancake House.

-In the end, the pancake stand project was not approved by the school's PTA, and instead a planned project ice cream, was approved both by the school's principal and by the PTA.
+In the end, the pancake stand enterprise was not approved by the school's PTA, and instead a planned project ice cream, was approved both by the school's principal and by the PTA.

 The students feel the need to improve the hygiene standard of the school's toilet and want to create a pleasant atmosphere.